antoooks/antoooks.github.io/_posts/2020-05-28-About-Server-Sizing.md

 In an interview at Boogle, you are given this question:

 Currently the server with 4 vCPU is handling 2000 request per second, at the peak hour the request will jump as high as 5000 request per second.
-How many vCPU you need to increase to handle the requests during peak hour?
+How many vCPU you need to handle the requests during peak hour?

 Answer: